Northsec Hackademy

 ...

-So here the challenges are to upload a php file (with potential remote code execution) while evading validation.
+So here the challenges is to upload a php file while evading validation:

-So for the first challenge I renamed my file to reverse.jpg.php.
-The file will be interpreted as PHP and my code could be executed.
-The validation probably only checked if the allowed extension was in the filename.
+The file will be interpreted as PHP and the code could be executed.
+The validation probably only checked if the allowed extensions was in the filename.

-For the second challenge I needed to modify the Content-Type header for image/jpeg with the following value:
+For the second challenge you need to modify the Content-Type header for image/jpeg with the following value:

-For the third challenge I submitted the same file and it warn me that the signature didn’t match a JPEG file.
-So I used the website hexed.it and modified the signature.
+For the third challenge I submitted the same file and it warned me that the signature didn’t match a JPEG file.
+So I used the hexed.it website and modified the signature.

 The resulting forged file was uploaded (again modifying the Content-Type header).